bibliocoll/JournalTouch/README.md

 If you want a screensaver functionality, change the text in the *#screensaver*-div in *index.php*, and check out the function in *js/local/conduit.js*, which loads a block after a click/touch timeout.
 By default it is only active on large screens (see CSS in *css/media.css*).

+### Dynamic Alphabet

+On scrolling, the current letter will be highlighted (*#letterbox* is appended dynamically via jQuery).
+For configuration, see *js/local/conduit.js*.
+For this to work, be sure to have the *waypoints.min.js*-Plugin included in your *index.php*.

 ## Icons